Azure-Samples/ms-identity-dotnet-adfs-to-aad/README.md

 ### Prerequisites

 - .NET Framework 4.7.2
-- An AD FS environment
+- An ADFS environment
 - An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
+For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
 - An Azure AD tenant admin account

 ## Community Help and Support